 The environment accessed by users who use Operational Content to perform an operation.
-You must have Hitachi Navigation Platform or JP1/Integrated Management - Navigation Platform to use an execution environment.
+You must have JP1/Navigation Platform to use an execution environment.

 flow part

 A component used to create Operational Flows.
 You can select a flow part from the Flow palette and place them in the operational flow area.